 How do I store this?
 Can I freeze it?

 This poppy seed loaf will stay on the countertop in a tightly sealed container for up to 3-4 days.
-You can also add to the fridge if you'd like, but let come to room temperature before serving.

 I also suggest adding a loaf to the freezer for a day where you just don't feel like being in the kitchen.
 Be sure to label the freezer loaf with the date in which it was baked, and it will be good for up to one to two months in the freezer.